faker-ruby/faker/doc/dc_comics.md

 Available since version 1.9.1.

 A fun collection of hundreds of your favorite DC Comics Heroes, Heroines, Villains, Alter Egos and Side Characters.
-Enjoy!
+Have fun!

 ```ruby
 Faker::DcComics.hero #=> "Batman"